 A lawyer has a sexual or close personal relationship with a client.

 Such a relationship may conflict with the lawyer’s duty to provide objective, disinterested professional advice to the client.
-The relationship may obscure whether certain information was acquired in the course of the lawyer and client relationship and may jeopardize the client’s right to have all information concerning his or her affairs held in strict confidence.
-The relationship may in some circumstances permit exploitation of the client by his or her lawyer.
+The relationship may obscure whether certain information was acquired in the course of the lawyer and client relationship and may jeopardize the client’s right to have all information concerning their affairs held in strict confidence.
+The relationship may in some circumstances permit exploitation of the client by their lawyer.
 If the lawyer is a member of a firm and concludes that a conflict exists, the conflict is not imputed to the lawyer’s firm, but would be cured if another lawyer in the firm who is not involved in such a relationship with the client handled theclient’s work.

-A lawyer or his or her law firm acts for a public or private corporation and the lawyer serves as a director of the corporation.
+A lawyer or their law firm acts for a public or private corporation and the lawyer serves as a director of the corporation.

 These two roles may result in a conflict of interest or other problems because they may